Litchfield, Maine: Geology

-Geological peaks
+Hill peaks

 Litchfield has five significant hills.
 The highest peak is Danforth Hill.
 Other peaks are Oak Hill, Springer Hill, Dennis Hill, and Lunts Hill.

 Mineral springs

 The rocky, sandy soil of Litchfield once had a commercial mineral spring called the Forest Springs Water Company.
 In the 1770s early settlers from Litchfield and surrounding towns had sought the spring water during a typhoid epidemic.
 The Forest Springs Water Company bottled spring water at the Litchfield spring near Pleasant Pond until 1915 when the city of Gardiner installed a water filter plant.

 Demographics

 Adult residents of Litchfield are business owners, farmers, commuters, and retirees.
 There are many vacation properties in the town of Litchfield.